 Keep in mind that you can’t expect sonic fidelity or active noise cancellation since these are the cheapest headphones with Bluetooth.
 For ANC take a look at the best budget noise cancelling headphones.

 However, you can expect to get great value for money regarding functionality, decent battery life, and pleasant audio quality.

 We did our best to find top-rated models that have wireless Bluetooth technology and pleasant sound quality for less than 50 bucks.
 There are a couple of really good ones here, check them out below.

 Best Wireless Bluetooth Earbuds under 50 Dollars

-The Jlab Audio Jbuds Air are the best truly wireless earbuds under $50.
-They have a comfortable, truly wireless design and a long battery life.
+The Jlab Audio Jbuds Air are the one of best truly wireless earbuds under $50.
+They have a comfortable, truly wireless design and a decent sound.

 - Good water protection IP55

 - Stable fit suitable for sports